 Closely connected with supply chain optimization, machine learning can have a similar impact on optimizing inventory.
 Holding costs (the cost of storing inventory) are massive, usually hovering around 20-30% of the cost of a product.

-Even a modest reduction of 10% in holding costs can reduce your per-unit costs by 2-3%.
-Holding unsold or undelivered products means paying for storage space.
-This may not sound like a major problem, but its effect on cash flow is immense.
+A small reduction of 10% in holding cost can reduce your per-unit costs by 2-3%.
+For businesses, unsold or undelivered products means paying for storage space, which may not sound like a major issue but the impact on cash flow is immense!

-Here, the role of machine learning is to calculate when it makes economic sense to hold on to or sell inventory, or even increase/reduce production of inventory.
-This is done by monitoring the supply chain elements mentioned above, as well as market prices, holding costs, and production capacity.
+Machine learning can be used to calculate when it makes the most economic sense to hold on, sell or even change the production levels of inventory.
+In addition to monitoring the supply chain elements above, this is done by closely monitoring market prices, holding costs and production capacity.